gchure/phd/src/chapter_09/section_05_logistic_regression.md

 survival with no channels at all.
 While we have examined this considering only two possible channel copy numbers ($1$ and $0$), the relationship between them is linear.
-We can therefore generalize this for any MscL copy number as the increase in the log-odds of survival is constant for addition of a single channel.
+We can therefore generalize this for any MscL copy number as the increase in the log-odds of survival is constant for the addition of a single channel.

-### Other properties as predictor variables ###
+### Other Properties as Predictor Variables

 &nbsp;&nbsp;&nbsp;&nbsp; The previous two sections discuss in detail the logic and practice behind the application of logistic regression to cell